First order rigidity of homeomorphism groups of manifolds: Preliminaries

 \subsection{Regular open sets and homeomorphism groups}

 Let $X$ be a topological space.
 If $A\subseteq X$ is a subset then we write $\cl A$ and $\inte A$ for its closure and interior, respectively, and for the \emph{frontier} of $A$.

 A set $U\sse X$ is \emph{regular open} if $U=\inte\cl U$.
 For instance, a good ball is always regular open.
 The set of regular open subsets of $X$ forms a Boolean algebra, denoted as $\ro(M)$.
 In this Boolean structure, the minimal and maximal elements are the empty set and $X$ respectively.
-The meet is the intersection, and the join of two regular open sets $U$ and $V$ is given by The complement coincides with the exterior: Consequently, the Boolean partial order $U\le V$ coincides with the inclusion $U\sse V$ for $U,V\in \ro(X)$.
+The meet is the intersection, and the join of two regular open sets $U$ and $V$ is given by We write when $V$ is the disjoint union of two sets $U_1$ and $U_2$.

+The complement coincides with the exterior: Consequently, the Boolean partial order $U\le V$ coincides with the inclusion $U\sse V$ for $U,V\in \ro(X)$.
 For each subcollection $\FF\sse \ro(X)$ of regular open sets we can define its supremum as

 In particular, $\ro(X)$ is a complete Boolean algebra.
-We remark briefly that the collection of open sets of a manifold (or indeed of an arbitrary topological space) is not a Boolean algebra in a natural way, but rather a Heyting algebra, since it is possible that $U\subsetneq U^{\perp\perp}$.
+We remark that the collection of open sets of a manifold (or indeed of an arbitrary topological space) is not a Boolean algebra in a natural way, but rather a Heyting algebra, since it is possible that $U\subsetneq U^{\perp\perp}$.

 By a \emph{regular open cover} of a space, we mean a cover consisting of regular open sets.
 We will repeatedly use the following straightforward fact, which implies that every finite open cover of a normal space can be refined by an open cover which consists of regular open sets.